What is the Sakura Tulip Festa?

 Q: When is the Sakura Tulip Festa held?

-A: It takes place every year from early to late April.
-Please check official information as it may vary slightly depending on the blooming situation!
+A: It is held every year from early to late April.
+Dates may vary slightly depending on bloom conditions, so please check official information!

 A: Mid-April is usually the most beautiful time!